Filter by

 Nerikiri wagashi is a type of traditional Japanese confectionery renowned for its intricate designs and delicate flavours.
 Each piece is meticulously crafted to reflect the changing seasons, festivals, and various elements of nature, showcasing the artistry and cultural heritage of Japan.
 Often enjoyed during tea ceremonies, these elegant sweets are appreciated for their subtle sweetness and beautiful presentation, embodying the Japanese philosophy of harmony and attention to detail.

-Come immerse yourself in the serene beauty of early autumn through the intricate and rewarding craft of nerikiri wagashi.
+Come immerse yourself in the serene beauty of autumn through the intricate and rewarding craft of nerikiri wagashi.

 Workshop highlights